-The Content Collector Connection collects data about your content and stores it in a BlueConic content store that can be accessed by dialogues making use of Content Recommendations.
+The Content Collector Connection collects data about your content and stores it in a BlueConic content store.

-To set up the connection, click "Collect data from your channels."
+To set up the connection, select "Collect data from your channels" in the lefthand panel.

 1. Select the channel(s) to collect content data from.